umerkniazi/news-scraper/README.md

 ## Setup

-Before running the scraper, install the required Python packages:
+Before running the scraper, install the Python packages required to run the scraper:

     pip install -r requirements.txt